agatherat/BI-project-winx-club/README.md

 3. [Create self-signed SSL certificate](#create-self-signed-ssl-certificate-for-windows)

 ## How to run
-1. Ensure the configuration is complete, then open the command line and execute the following command:
+1. Ensure the configuration is complete, then open the command line (in project tree) and execute the following command:
 ```powershell
   docker-compose up
 ```